Social Security Adds Pericardial Mesothelioma to Disabilities List

 Pericardial mesothelioma is a rare, asbestos-related cancer that originates in the pericardium, the protective membrane lining the heart.
 It accounts for just 1% of all mesothelioma cases in the U.S., which is estimated at 3,000 patients annually.

-Because clinical symptoms are usually nonspecific, the diagnosis often comes late in disease development when treatment is only palliative.
+Because clinical symptoms of mesothelioma are usually nonspecific, the diagnosis often comes late in disease development when treatment is only palliative.
 The diagnosis sometimes doesn’t come until an autopsy.
 Patients most often die within six months of diagnosis, a period in which a typical disability claim may still be pending.

 On behalf of her patient – a 32-year-old woman being treated at the Baylor College of Medicine Lung Institute – Miller questioned why pericardial mesothelioma was not part of the Compassionate Allowances program.
 To support her case, she used documentation from the Asbestos.com website and the National Institutes of Health.